Ude hishigi waki gatame

-It is known as Fujiwara armbar in professional wrestling.
+It is known as Fujiwara armbar in professional wrestling and occasionally in mixed martial arts.

 Technique description

 This armlock is executed with Uke on their stomach, while tori has uke's arm trapped with the elbow beneath tori's armpit.
 Tori lifts uke's hand, causing hyperextension of the elbow joint in a similar manner to Ude-Hishigi-Juji-Gatame.